ailyas19776/Backtrack_Maze_Tool/README.md

 # Maze_Game

-Begin by cd inside of the directory "Maze" and typing "make" to compile the files
+Begin by cd inside of the directory "Maze" and typing "source make.sh" to compile the files
 ________________________________________________________________________________

 Command Line Options: